Ada-Developers-Academy/jump-start-live/lessons/day5/arrays.md

 list << false, true # error!
 ```

-It is possible to have an array of arrays, be careful when using shovel, not to shovel an array onto an array (unless that is your intention)
+It is possible to have an array of arrays, but be careful when using shovel; don't shovel an array onto an array (unless that is your intention)

 ```ruby
 nums = [4, 5, 6]